ceramicnetwork/rust-ceramic/pipeline/DESIGN.md

 ### stream_tips

-The stream_states table contains a row for head of each stream representing the canonical state of the stream tips.
+The stream_tips table contains a row for each tip of each stream representing the canonical state for each branch of the stream.
+The tip represents the most recent event in each branch of the stream, where _recent_ is a stream type specific definition.

 #### Features